davor5c/Bookstore/Readme.md

 * To setup the **IIS web application** follow the instructions in "IIS setup" chapter at [Development Environment Setup](https://github.com/Rhetos/Rhetos/wiki/Development-Environment-Setup), using `dist\BookstoreRhetosServer` for Rhetos server folder.

-See `docs\Build process diagram.vsdx` for overview of build & testing.

 ## Unit testing